-Step by Step guide to optimize Windows 10 for gaming and performance
+Step by Step Guide How To optimize Windows 10 for gaming

 1. Delete all temp files

-Temporary file or temp file your PC generate when you work on your PC.
-But even if you shutdown your PC, it stays there and make your PC slow when you boot next time.
+Temporary file or temp file your PC generates when you work on your PC.
+But even if you shut down your PC, it stays there and makes your PC slow when you boot next time.

 Those files use your resources and slow down your PC.
 Deleting temp files can significantly optimize windows 10 for gaming.